facebookresearch/BLINK/README.md

 ## Introduction

-BLINK is a Pythong library for *entity linking* to a knowledge base (KB) that combines enterprise-search platform with state-of-the-art natural language understanding methods.
+BLINK is a Python library for *entity linking* to a knowledge base (KB) that combines enterprise-search platform with state-of-the-art natural language understanding methods.
 In particular, BLINK contains three main components:
 - _named entity recognition (NER)_
 - _candidate retrieval_